seifer44/Minecraft-RAMdisk-startup-script/README.md

 * Engineered for RAMdisks/tmpfs.
 Paired with a cronjob that keeps a backup copy on a HDD in case of an OS failure.
 * Graceful shutdown and (if needed) process kills to prevent systems from hanging during shutdown procedures.
-* Engineered with paired SELinux rules (Refer to INSTALL.md).
+* Engineered with paired SELinux rules (CentOS only.
+Refer to INSTALL.md).
 * Verbose logging paired with logrotation (Refer to INSTALL.md).
 * Easy printout of the number of users online via *service minecraft status*.
 * Easy service restarts to prevent from emptying the RAMdisk if the game needs to simply be reloaded.